 Lt.
 Pope is domiciled in Texas, a community property state, and Mrs. Pope is domiciled in California, a community property state.
 Lt.
-Pope was stationed in California for all of 2019 and received \$32,500 in military wages and Mrs. Pope, who also lived in California, received \$29,000 in wages.
+Pope was stationed in California for all of 2023 and received \$32,500 in military wages reported on federal Form W-2 and Mrs. Pope, who also lived in California, received \$29,000 in wages reported on federal Form W-2.
 Lt. and Mrs. Pope also have a joint savings account from which they received \$200 in interest income.
-Following are illustrations of how their income would be reported on Schedule CA (540 or 540NR) of their California tax return(s) (refer to example 8 on page 10):
+Following are illustrations of how their income would be reported on Schedule CA (540 or 540NR) of their California tax return(s) (refer to example 8 on page 11):